Exercises for choosing a major

 - View the "Resources for undecided students" web page.

-- If you have more than 30 completed hours and are undecided in a major, you may schedule an advising appointment with Rosanne Fuller by emailing her at Rosanne_Fuller@baylor.edu .
-Mrs. Fuller is only able to advise for those majors that are in the College of Arts & Sciences.
-If you have less than 30 completed hours, please contact the Academic Advisement office.
+- If you have more than 30 completed hours and are undecided in a major, you may schedule an advising appointment with the appropriate CASA Advisor, according to your last name.
+CASA Advisors are only able to advise for those majors that are in the College of Arts & Sciences and that are listed on the CASA Advisor web page, see link above.
+If you have less than 30 completed hours, please contact the University Advisement office.